ALL

 • You may feel your milk let down.

-• You see milk in the shield when your baby comes off the breast.
+• You see milk in the shield when your baby releases your breast.

 • Your baby has the expected number of wet and dirty diapers.